jkunimune/Djastiz/word_guide.md

 ### rs
 _verb_
-	*youth*; length of time; applies to objects and events as well as people
+	*young*; length of time; applies to objects and events as well as people

 ### rsh
 _verb_
-	*betweenness*; between the direct and indirect objects
+	*between*; between the direct and indirect objects

 ### rsk
 _noun_